How to Dissolve an LLC

 Another less formal way of ending your business entity is by not paying the required annual fees and state taxes.
 When your LLC is deemed overdue for a sum to the state, your business’s status becomes inactive.
 Going this route may leave you open to legal actions by the government and creditors seeking to recover unpaid taxes and debts, so be sure to get legal advice before going this route.
 Reactivating the LLC will likely result in penalties and fees, however, after too much time, the LLC will face administrative dissolution by the state.

 The Process of Dissolving an LLC

 After a decision has been reached, you will need to notify your state government of your business’s dissolution.
-This is done by filing the appropriate dissolution forms required by your state.
+This is done by filing the appropriate dissolution paperwork required by your state.
 The correct dissolution form can usually be located on the website for your secretary of state.
 The forms are often referred to as a certificate of dissolution, certificate of cancellation, certificate of termination, or articles of dissolution.
 The cost to dissolve is usually a nominal filing fee and normally only takes a few business days to process.
-A Tax Clearance Certificate also needs to be filed in a handful fo states, to be sure there aren’t any outstanding taxes or annual reports due.
+A Tax Clearance Certificate also needs to be filed in a handful of states to be sure there aren’t any outstanding taxes or annual reports due.

 Next, you will need to notify the creditors of your business of the dissolution and inform them of the method by which they can submit claims for payment.
 The deadline for creditors to submit claims will vary by state.
 If a claim by a creditor is accepted by the LLC, then you can either pay the full amount or arrange to pay a percentage of the claim to the creditor.
 For example, depending on the remaining assets of the LLC, you could potentially negotiate a payment of 80% of the claim amount rather than the full payment of 100%.